 The initial point of identification is information received from the pupil’s Primary or Prep school.
 In the application process, parents and feeder schools are encouraged to pass on any information that might be relevant in the identification of a SEND need, and in the academically selective context of Wetherby of a Specific Learning Difficulty.
-Any records or reports that could be useful are passed to the Learning Support Coordinator who then will share these with the pupil’s tutor and subject teachers.
+Any records or reports that could be useful are passed to the SENDCO who then will share these with the pupil’s tutor and subject teachers.

 Provision of differentiated teaching is central to addressing the needs of each individual pupil.
 Extra support and additional time is granted for those on the SEND register, where recommended, in relation to internal examinations.
 Where recommended by an educational psychologist, a pupil will be allowed to use a laptop, have an additional 25% exam time and have the use of a live/electronic reader and/or scribe.

 Provision is also made for those on the SEND register to have, where recommended, Type C and/or Type A arrangements for External Examinations, such as GCSE and A levels, in accordance with the regulations and guidance notes issued by the Joint Council for Qualifications (JCQ).

-For each boy identified as requiring support an individual action plan will be prepared by the the school This should include information about, the teaching strategies and provision to be put in place, when the plan is to be reviewed, and the outcome of the action taken.
+For each boy identified as requiring support an individual action plan will be prepared by the School.
+This will include information about the teaching strategies and provision to be put in place, when the plan is to be reviewed, and the outcome of the action taken.
 This will be discussed with the Head of Teaching and Learning who must approve this programme and decide where further action is required.